 - Respect the space and boundaries of your fellow attendees.
 Be proactive and clear in communicating your boundaries, limits, expectations, and desires, and make a point of learning & respecting those of the people you interact with.
 In general, get explicit permission before initiating touch, trance, triggers or other intimate interactions–hypnotic or otherwise–or before touching or using other attendees’ toys or equipment.

-- Some subjects and ’tists have prearranged agreements with each other regarding boundaries and consent.
+- Some attendees have prearranged agreements with each other regarding boundaries and consent.
 Respect them.
 If you have concerns about other people’s interactions with each other, ask them about it.

-- Harassment of any attendee, for any time or any reason, is against WEEHU’s basic tenet of respect, and is considered a serious violation of our rules.
+- Harassment of any attendee, at any time or for any reason, is against WEEHU’s basic tenet of respect, and is considered a serious violation of our rules.